skandasoft/browser-plus/README.md

   if there is package dependency issue(jquery.autocomplete.js no found error messages etc) try

-  >   apm rebuild-module-cache

-  >   if still issues with jquery.automcomple. delete the jquery-ui directory under node_modules and
+  >   delete the jquery-ui directory under node_modules and
   >   npm install --> in the browser-plus directory.
 This will install all dependency
+  >
+  >   if you still have issues with jquery.autocomplete.
+  >   apm rebuild-module-cache

 2. __How to open browser in atom?__